aosabook/500lines/event-driven-web-server/writeup.md

 		     	               (not simple-error)) (e)
 		     	          (error! +500+ ready e))))))))))

-What you're looking at above is the filled in version of

-    (defmethod <name> ((<arg-name> <arg-type>)...)
-	  <body>)

-It looks _almost_ like a `defun`, except that each of the mandatory arguments have an extra symbol packed along with them that specify what types this particular method body will be called for.
-This is the Common Lisp multiple dispatch system at work.
-We're `def`ining a `method` of two arguments, as well as implicitly defining its generic function.
-That generic function will dispatch on its two arguments and pick the specific `method` appropriate to their types.
-The second is a `hash-table` in both cases, but the first can either be a `stream-server-socket` or a `stream-usocket`.
-The two socket types will be "`ready`" under slightly different conditions, and need to be handled differently.
+More method declarations, though these specialize on more than one argument.
+When a `method` is called, what's actually happening behind the scenes is

+- a dispatch on the type of its arguments to figure out which method body should be run
+- followed by running the appropriate body.

+In this case, the second argument doesn't matter, because there are only two methods associated with the `process-ready` generic function, and they both expect a `hash-table` as the second argument.
+But the first arg might be a `stream-server-socket` or a `stream-usocket`, and `process-ready` will behave differently based on which it is.
 If a `stream-server-socket` is `ready`, that means there's a new client socket waiting to start a conversation.
 In that case, we need to call `socket-accept`, and put the result in our connection table so that the our event loop can take it into account.

-When a `stream-usocket` is `ready`, it means this particular client socket has some bytes ready for us to read (or can otherwise be profitably attended to).
+When a `stream-usocket` is `ready`, that means that it has some bytes ready for us to read (or possibly that the other party has terminated the connection).
 The high level view of what we do here is

 1. Get the buffer associated with this socket (create it if it doesn't exist yet)
 2. Read output into that buffer, which happens in the call to `buffer!`
-3. If that read got us an `:eof`, it means that the other side has hung up, so we just discard the socket *and* buffer
+3. If that read got us an `:eof`, the other side hung up, so we can discard the socket *and* buffer
 4. Otherwise, we check if the buffer is one of `complete?`, `too-big?`, `too-old?` or `too-needy?`.
 If it's any of them, we remove it from the connections table and send out the appropriate HTTP response.

-Now, firstly, you'll have to take my word for it that most of these things happen correctly until we get to their implementations later.
-But more importantly, it might not be entirely apparent why we're going through this rigmarole.

-Because we're trying to serve up content with a single thread, we can't afford to block on any particular connection.
-If we _did_, that would block the entire server, rather than just a single, slow request.
-As a result, we have to do work to make sure that we never block on an incoming stream _and_ that if a particular stream is dragging its feet, we need to be able to move on to the next one without throwing out our work so far.
-That means a system of buffers to keep track of intermediate results, and a buffering process that stops if it runs out of available input before getting to a complete request.
-Most importantly, it means non-blocking IO.
-And that tends to be a bit of an issue.
-Because threads are so prevalent, many languages and their frameworks assume that blocking on IO is just fine.
-If you do mostly [node.js](TODO link), I understand you don't suffer this particular affliction.
-Common Lisp does believe in non-blocking IO, but has a few eccentricities about it.
-I've spilt enough ink about this particular one, so I'll leave the whining out, but feel free to ask me about it sometime.
+This is where the non-blocking thing comes in.
+Remember, we're trying to do this in an event-driven manner, which means we must.
+Not.
+Block.
+Ever.
+And to that end, we have a system of buffers to keep track of intermediate input from clients, as well as a buffering process that lets us move on to the next client if we run out of available input before getting a complete request.

 So here's how we read without blocking: